 |Wild Olive Trees||Size When Planted||Size After 1 Year||Appearance Description|

 |Olive Tree #1 Planted Next to the House||1.5 feet (45 cm)||5.5 feet (1.8 m) tall||More wild and messy; branches grew all over the place like seeking a sun.|

 |Olive Tree #2 Planted Away from a House Next to a Will||1.5 feet (45 cm)||2 feet (60 cm) tall||More compact and bushy; had a fuller thicker branch and leaf structure.
 More healthy appearance|

-To summarize this experiment, we went to the conclusion, that those 2 wild olive trees had a totally different growing experience and conditions that resulted in different growth rates.
+To summarize this experiment, we went to the conclusion, that those 2 wild olive trees had totally different growing experiences and conditions that resulted in different growth rates.
 Olive tree #1 had less sun and was spreading its branches to reach most of the sun it could.
-While olive tree #2 was growing close to water resources and had full-day sunlight, as a result, it grew compact structure and thick branches and stem.
+While olive tree #2 was growing close to water resources and had full-day sunlight, as a result, it grew a compact structure and thick branches and stem.